hemerajs/hemera/docs/reference.md

 ### Hemera.expose()

 Expose a value to the current hemera instance.
+It will effects all sibling and child scopes.

 ```js
 hemera.expose(name, value)